srikanthbpai/srikanthbpai.github.io/_teaching/Introduction to Programming 24.md

 category: work
 ---
 ## Logistics
 Timings: Monday, Thursday at 11:30 AM (Jan-Apr)

+## Teaching Assistants
+Riya Fathima (BA 2023) and Maahika Mathur (BA 2023)

 ## Syllabus

 Programming basics: Plotting, iterations, recursions, and simulation.
 Basic data structures like stacks.
 This is an introduction to the basics of MATLAB and Python.
-For Python, we followed the first section of Nobel Prize winner Prof. Thomas Sargent's [Python course for economists](https://python-programming.quantecon.org/intro.html).
+No textbook for MATLAB.
+For Python, we followed the first section of Prof. Thomas Sargent's [Python course for economists](https://python-programming.quantecon.org/intro.html).
 As their Python teacher, I felt it incumbent upon me to build an examination system using Python.
 You can try it [here](https://mock-exam-practice.onrender.com); it contains the final exam questions on Python coding.
 People who want to try can put the roll number BA/2023-26/064, and the token number is GOODLUCK.

 ## Course Objectives
 The student should be able to
 1) Use programming to solve basic repetitive tasks.